Jane Eyre (1949): Under an Hour, Over the Top, But OK

 Jane falls for such a stern and often tempestuous master.
 Meanwhile, Mary Sinclair — the first actress to

-sign a long-term contract with a TV studio — does well enough in her curtailed role.
+sign a long-term contract with a TV studio — does well enough in her curtailed role as Jane.
 We mainly get to see her

 being happy at Thornfield, jealous of Rochester's attention toward Blanche, overjoyed to accept his proposal,